Closing The ‘Gap’ On InclusionJanuary 21, 2016

-We’ve talked a lot about inclusion lately at Catalyst—from our research report to our edX virtual courses, and from our Inclusive Leadership Quiz to our leadership development solutions.
+We’ve talked a lot about inclusion lately at Catalyst—from our research edX virtual courses, and from our Inclusive Leadership Quiz to our leadership development solutions.
 In fact, we’re so passionate about the power of inclusion, we even revised our mission to, pardon the pun, include it: Accelerate Progress for Women Through Workplace Inclusion.

 There’s a reason for that: inclusion breaks down barriers and ensures everyone has an equal opportunity to succeed, regardless of gender or background.
 Additionally, employees who feel included are more likely to go above and beyond the “call of duty” to help other team members and meet workgroup objectives.
 And our research shows that a culture of inclusion unlocks employee innovation.